 Hélène Lesterlin creates time-based art works that fuse theater, dance, puppetry, sound and visual art.
 Fascinated by stories, fables, memories, and songs, she mines history, archives, poetry, art and music to create her performances.
 Founded in 2012, Studio Reynard is home base for her work.

-Her project du jour, Fox vs. Kingdom, is a satiric puppet show based on the medieval epic Reynard the Fox.
+Her most recent theater work, Fox vs. Kingdom, is a satiric puppet show based on the medieval epic Reynard the Fox.
 It was developed as part of the St. Ann’s Warehouse Puppet Lab 2014, NYC (a nine-month workshop culminating in performances), shown in progress at Café Isegrim dinner salons, and supported residencies at Mount Tremper Arts and Drop Forge & Tool, as well as several grants.
+It premiered in October 2016.

 Past works driven by historical research include: Overlook, a solo performance that channels voices from artist colonies in the 1920s-40s, with a linked exhibition, was created with the Woodstock Historical Society and the Byrdcliffe Guild (2014-2015, Woodstock, NY); Geographica, a site-specific improvised dance duet with an FM radio-based sound-score, responded to its Persian-inspired historic site and current events in the Middle East (2014, commissioned by Wave Farm for Groundswell at the Olana Estate, Hudson, NY); and Darkling, a transmogrifying solo dance with live interactive video was presented in the Cinedans Festival (Amsterdam, The Netherlands) and was last glimpsed at the Widow Jane Mine cave as part of the Subterranean Poetry Festival (2015, Rosendale, NY).

 She has received generous support for her work, and has performed in the US, France, Taiwan.
-Recent support includes grants from the Decentralization Program of NYSCA/Arts Mid Hudson and from The Jim Henson Foundation.
+Support for recent work includes grants from the Decentralization Program of NYSCA/Arts Mid Hudson and from The Jim Henson Foundation.
 In 1999-2000, she spent a year in Taipei, Taiwan on a Luce Fellowship.
 She holds a BA in Visual Art (sculpture/performance) from Yale College and a MFA in Dance from Bennington College.
 She grew up in Paris, London and New York City.
 Dual citizen of the US and France, she now lives in upstate NY and is a mother of two.